 Technological – Brendon Hills and beyond

 Most progress in rolling out full-fibre broadband in our area has been made by Technological.
-This local company has built a full fibre network from Shillingford that includes the local parishes of Skilgate, Upton, Huish Champflower, Clatworthy and Chipstable.
+This local company starting building a full fibre network from Shillingford in 2019 that then extended to Exmoor, including the local parishes of Skilgate, Upton, Huish Champflower, and Clatworthy.

 Technological’s network has been funded by the rural Gigabit Broadband Voucher Scheme.
-They are expanding their network further in Chipstable and to Ashbrittle, Bathealton and Stawley during 2025, and are already making good progress.
+They expanded their network further to the parish of Chipstable and from 2025 to the parishes of Ashbrittle, Bathealton and Stawley (including Appley and Kittisford), where they have made further good progress.

 Openreach – more full fibre in time